plinss/acmebot/README.rst

 Configuration
 =============

-The configuration file ``acmebot.json`` may be placed in the current working directory, in /etc/acmebot, or in the same directory as the acmebot tool is installed in.
+The configuration file ``acmebot.json`` or ``acmebot.yaml`` may be placed in the current working directory, in /etc/acmebot, or in the same directory as the acmebot tool is installed in.
 A different configuration file name may be specified on the command line.
 If the specified file name is not an absolute path, it will be searched for in the same locations, e.g. ``acmebot --config config.json`` will load ``./config.json``, ``/etc/acmebot/config.json``, or ``<install-dir>/config.json``.
+If the file extension is omitted, the tool will search for a file with the extensions: ``.json``, ``.yaml``, and ``.yml`` in each location.

-The file must adhere to standard JSON format.
+The configuration file must adhere to standard JSON or YAML formats.
+The examples given in this document are in JSON format, however, the equivalent structures may be expressed in YAML.

-The file ``acmebot.example.json`` provides a template of all configuration options and their default values.
+The files ``acmebot.example.json`` and ``acmebot.example.yaml`` provide a template of all configuration options and their default values.
 Entries inside angle brackets ``"<example>"`` must be replaced (without the angle brackets), all other values may be removed unless you want to override the default values.